Brazil's Olympics will be fine. As for the World Cup..

 "Today, I'm more worried about the World Cup than I am about the Olympics," he said.

-Yet the back-to-back nature of the events in Brazil -- which unlike China is a slow-moving democracy, and has struggled to execute big infrastructure projects over the past 30 years -- seems to have senior officials at the International Olympic Committee IOC.L and world soccer body FIFA particularly worried.
+Yet the back-to-back nature of the events in Brazil -- which unlike China is a slow-moving democracy, and has struggled to execute big infrastructure projects over the past 30 years -- seems to have senior officials at the International Olympic Committee (IOC) and world football body FIFA particularly worried.

 On a visit to Rio in June, IOC members said "the timelines for delivery are already very tight and the amount of work to be completed is considerable."